 Any good corporate travel policy should be regularly updated to ensure that the program is meeting the needs of your business travelers and your business itself.
 The travel landscape changes just like every other industry, and any good travel manager should make it a priority to stay on top of those changes.

 Here are five important corporate travel policy best practices to follow when updating your policy.

 1. Communicate with Your Travelers Before Making Policy Changes

 Before implementing any major policy changes, consider requesting feedback from your business travelers, engaging with your road warriors, and having ad-hoc conversations about what’s working and what’s not.
 To gather feedback, you can collect survey responses, lead focus groups, and measure your internal “Net Promoter Score” score by asking travelers to rate your program on a scale of 0-10.

 Ask your travelers their honest opinions on how they feel the business travel program could improve from its current state.
 Remember, that which you do not know will only limit your ability to continuously improve your policy and hinder your ability to reach future goals.

-Benefits of Data Capture to Consider Before Finalizing Your Travel Policy:
+3. Consider the Benefits of Data Capture Before Finalizing Your Travel Policy

 - More Empowered & Satisfied Business Travelers